MTD2A/MTD2A/examples/README.md

 Two blinking LEDs.
 One with symmetric interval and another with asymetric interval.

 ### example_read_sensor.ino
-Read sensor and write phase state to Arduino IDE serial monitor
+Read sensor and write phase state information to Arduino IDE serial monitor

 ### example_train_direction.ino
 Determining the direction of travel of the train (left / right)